The Wong Halves System for Card Counting

 Ian Mac is a dedicated content writer and editor with consistent 5-star feedback when it comes to creating high-quality gambling content.
 He writes about casino bonuses, casino destinations and casino games including slots, roulette and blackjack.

-The Wong Halves System is a complex, level-3 method for counting cards and it is suitable for professional, highly experienced blackjack players.
-Bearing the name of its creator, Stanford Wong, this is one of the most complicated, yet exceptionally accurate and powerful systems for counting cards.
+The Wong Halves System is a complex, level-3 card-counting method and is suitable for professional, highly experienced blackjack players.
+Bearing the name of its creator, Stanford Wong, it is one of the most complicated yet exceptionally accurate and powerful card-counting systems.

-This method was first introduced in 1975 in Stanford Wong’s book Professional Blackjack, which has since then become a classic.
+This method was first introduced in 1975 in Stanford Wong’s book Professional Blackjack, which has since become a classic.
 Wong, whose actual name is John Ferguson, is one of the most prominent blackjack authors and researchers of the past several decades.
-His system was devised with skilled blackjack pros in mind so before trying it, players should be able to easily deal with simpler and more basic methods for counting cards.
+His system was devised with skilled blackjack pros in mind, so before trying it, players should first master simpler, more basic card-counting methods.

 The Wong Halves System Fundamentals